zerkotin/i-hate-typescript/README.md

 typescript can be used mildly - but from my experience developers mostly abuse the code with overtyping everyhing possible. it looks bad, its not performant - i have nothing more to add.

+## quick update
+4 years later - typescript seems to have developed to be the standard. in big projects you lose all hope of remembering and finding the right properties for objects unless you have a very good order of things. but in big teams things often get out of hand. in that case, having types is helpful for code completion, you need less time for searching things.

+nevertheless i stand by my Rant - and i still think you can do it well wihtout typescript, and if you still choose to use it, do not use it extensively and force types on everything.
+"any" is not the enemy, in fact its quite encouragable in some places in my oppinion. if you see a case where its there because of laziness rather than code artistry, create a ticket to fix it...

+"Types should be helpful and not hindering".